Nubble Light

 In the winter evenings during the Christmas holiday season viewers get an added treat by seeing the lighthouse outlined by white lights and a Christmas tree in the main window facing the park.
 Visitors should be prepared for the weather though - night viewings during the winter can be very cold and windy.
 For those who don't want to brave the cold the town of York recreate the winter lighting of the lighthouse and keeper's house for a short time during the summer.

-• Just beyond the beach you will take a right onto Nubble Road.
+• Take York St. 4.9 miles along Long Sands Beach.
+Just after the beach turn right onto Nubble Road.

 • As an added treat, once you're done viewing the lighthouse, as you leave the parking lot, take a right and follow the road no more than 1/4 of a mile to get an ice cream cone at Brown's ice cream stand.
 It's the best ice cream in the area!